-Miroslav Philharmonik is a collaboration with jazz bassist Miroslav Vitous (from Weather Report fame) and features nearly 60GB and 2,700 high definition sampled instruments.
+Miroslav Philharmonik is a collaboration with jazz bassist Miroslav Vitous (from Weather Report fame) and features nearly 60GB and 2,700 high-definition sampled instruments.

-Originally recorded on the Emu hardware samplers, then converted to Tascam’s native Giga format, it had been largely forgotten until IK Multimedia acquired a rights to release it as a VST plugin based on its own SampleTank format.
+Originally recorded on the Emu hardware samplers, then converted to Tascam’s native Giga format, it had been largely forgotten until IK Multimedia acquired the rights to release it as a VST plugin based on its own SampleTank format.
 Considering it was one of, if not THE, first fully sample orchestral libraries available at the time, it’s still held up remarkably well against the latest completion.

 - Over 58GB of 24-bit / 96kHz high-definition samples

 - Includes the complete original Miroslav Philharmonik sound library optimized for more control with articulation switching and enhanced macros

 - Recorded and produced by jazz legend Miroslav Vitous